TandeepGill/TandeepGill/README.md

 ## 👋 Hi there!

 - 👨‍💻 I'm Tandeep, a Software Developer
+- 🏗️ I'm building Rentalverse, a fullstack React (JavaScript) and Spring Boot (Java) project, which helps landlords easily manage their portfolio of properties
 - 🎓 I have a MA in Accounting & Finance from the University of Aberdeen in Scotland
 - 📈 After graduating, I worked in Investment Banking and Real Estate Private Equity
-- 💻 I attended Fullstack Academy's Software Engineering Immersive Program in NYC after my new found love for coding
+- 💻 I attended Fullstack Academy's Software Engineering Immersive Program in NYC after my newfound love for coding
-- 🌱 I’m currently learning Microservices
+- 🌱 I'm currently learning Docker
 - 🔭 Continuously practicing Data Structures & Algorithms in Java
 - 🏔️ Fun fact: I've climbed Mount Kilimanjaro, the highest free-standing mountain in the world
 - 🔎 Check out my personal portfolio [Here](https://www.tandeepgill.com)